wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-dotnet-rest-service-aspnet-api-sql-database.md

 	ms.date="12/04/2015"
 	wacn.date=""/>

-# Create a REST service using ASP.NET Web API and SQL Database in Azure Websites
+# Create a REST service using ASP.NET Web API and SQL Database in Azure

-This tutorial shows how to deploy an ASP.NET web site to an [Azure Websites](/documentation/services/web-sites/) by using the Publish Web wizard in Visual Studio 2013 or Visual Studio 2013 Community Edition.
+This tutorial shows how to deploy an ASP.NET web app to an [Azure Web App](/documentation/services/web-sites/) by using the Publish Web wizard in Visual Studio 2013 or Visual Studio 2013 Community Edition.

 You can open an Azure account for free, and if you don't already have Visual Studio 2013, the SDK automatically installs Visual Studio 2013 for Web Express.
 So you can start developing for Azure entirely for free.

 This tutorial assumes that you have no prior experience using Azure.
-On completing this tutorial, you'll have a simple web site up and running in the cloud.
+On completing this tutorial, you'll have a simple web app up and running in the cloud.

 You'll learn: